[Editor’s Note: Click here for the SHOT Show 2020 coverage.]

 The New S&W M&P Bodyguard – Smith & Wesson has done a gun mashup with the M&P line and the Bodyguard 380.
 The result?
 The M&P Bodyguard 380.
 The new handgun will have the functionality of the original Bodyguard with enhancements from the M&P line.
 This one could be a real winner or a true disaster.
 Lets hope the company executes on this.

-Dan Wesson Guardian in .38 Super - The .38 Super seems to be making a resurgence with new guns being chambered for it from SIG Sauer and now Dan Wesson.
+Dan Wesson Guardian in .38 Super – The .38 Super seems to be making a resurgence with new guns being chambered for it from SIG SAUER and now Dan Wesson.
 The Guardian is a popular 1911-style carry gun with a bobtail and other great features.
 With nine rounds of .38 Super, it should help anyone get home even if the goblins come out to play.

 Remington Expands the 783 Line – More calibers, camo finishes and even the addition of compact versions of the rifles.
 Remington has gotten very serious with the new 783 line.
 I suppose the only question left is will 2014 be the year the 770 drops from the Remington catalog?

 FN AR-15 Carbines and Rifles – FN USA will be selling AR-15 rifles and carbines in the new year.
-The rifles sound like pretty standard stuff with A2 flash hiders and front sights, removable carry handle A4 rear, and standard handguards.
+The rifles sound like pretty standard stuff with A2 flash hiders and front sights, removable carry handle A4 rear and standard handguards.
 The carbine will have an M-4 type buttstock while the rifle version will have a fixed buttstock and longer barrel.

 Kel-Tec RDB and M43 Bullpups – A mystery wrapped in an enigma might describe the M43 carbine, but the RDB looks pretty straightfoward.
 Think RFB, but for the .223.
 The company expects to ship sometime in late 2014.
 Versions chambered for 7.62×39 and 6.5 Grendel are also expected from Kel-Tec, though these new guns are even farther into the future.
+Be sure to read my article on RFB accessories for some cool ideas to trick out your rifle.

 New Smith & Wesson .460 Revolver – Not a lot is known about this handgun yet, as it was spotted in the promotional video for another S&W handgun.
 However, it appears to be a Performance Center gun with a much shorter barrel than any factory .460 the company has previously produced.
 It also has a smooth cylinder.

-White Taurus TCP – As an addition to the existing TCP line, Taurus is adding an all white version and a model with a white frame and stainless finished slide.
+White Taurus TCP – As an addition to the existing TCP line, Taurus is adding an all-white version and a model with a white frame and stainless finished slide.
 These guns are likely to be limited in appeal, but it offers more variety in a popular line that already sports black and pink frames.

 SIG P320 Pistol – This one is a surprise to me: a striker-fired SIG handgun.
 The new polymer pistol will compete with Glock and Smith & Wesson for the modern polymer pistol market with the P320.
 The gun will be modular like the P250, and will be offered in four different calibers and three different sizes.
 This gun will be one to watch at the SHOT Show.